Midjourney prompt: Tunneling

 Don't have an account?
 Sign up!

-@sa.morrison about 1 year ago
+@sa.morrison over 1 year ago

 ENvironmental concerns?
 The bit about UK was interesting - I am from there and Crossrail has destroyed vast pasts of teh country and has recently been halted because of its cost.
 I think there could have been a little more criticality would have made this more robust.

-@audrey.jamieson.m about 1 year ago
+@audrey.jamieson.m over 1 year ago

 I appreciate learning about the basic processes of boring so that we can better understand the possibilities and current limitations of this technology.
 This article brought me back to a quote I've been thinking about a lot: "These are engineering problems.
 And we are engineers."
 If we can isolate obstacles, then we can propose solutions to those obstacles, instead of writing off an idea entirely because it contains obstacles.